drnasin/mysql-pdo-secure-session-handler/README.md

 ### Encryption
 If you are gonna change the default encryption mode then the procedure could be slightly different.

-As per cipher mode used (CBC in this case) data are encrypted using:
+As per cipher mode used (CBC in this case) data are encrypted using:\
     - provided **encryption key** (which is first hash-ed using sha256, before applying)
-    - **initialisation vector (iv)** - generated for every session (string of pseudobytes) generated sequence length must be in colleration with cipher mode used (AES = 128 bits = 16 bytes -> meaning: generated "iv" has to be 16 bytes long)
+    - **initialisation vector (iv)** - generated for every session as a string of (pseudo)bytes, length is in colleration with cipher mode used (AES = 128 bits = 16 bytes -> meaning: generated "iv" has to be 16 bytes long)

 When s session is being generated an initialisation vector for that session is also generated (you can think of it as a 'per session' encryption key).